Choosing Best Methods for Benchtop Thermal Testing

 Hidden Costs – Large chambers typically result in heavier HVAC costs.
 They also use up more valuable lab space and take longer to achieve ideal temperatures.
-You see, with smaller chambers and items, you can conduct the work right at your work bench opposed to taking numerous trips back and forth across the lab with larger chambers.
-Larger batches of parts in a larger chamber initially seems more efficient, however in real world testing there is often a lot of time wasted waiting for the full load to be ready.
+You see, with smaller chambers and items, you can conduct the work right at your workbench as opposed to taking numerous trips back and forth across the lab with larger chambers.
+Larger batches of parts in a larger chamber initially seem more efficient, however, in real-world testing there is often a lot of time wasted waiting for the full load to be ready.

 Think through the Costs – Saving money right now always sounds like a good idea, especially if you find a sale on chambers or platforms that are currently on the market.
 You have to remember that going cheap doesn’t always mean you’ll get the best quality and performance in a chamber, though over the life of the system.

-For example, a temperature chamber with low air flow may initially appear capable of achieving a desired temperature quickly.
+For example, a temperature chamber with low airflow may initially appear capable of achieving the desired temperature quickly.
 Appearances may fool you, and the products inside the chamber may not have actually reached that desired temperature.

 Typically, that example is common in very large products.

 Many chambers on the market have generic sizes, with no custom options.
-Generically sized chambers may also lack in good user interfaces, and may offer poor or no customer support when something doesn’t work.
-A well designed and supported system is critical.
+Generically sized chambers may also lack good user interfaces, and may offer poor or no customer support when something doesn’t work.
+A well-designed and supported system is critical.